ardilamorin/ardilamorin.github.io/_posts/2019-06-24-books-for-UX-designers.md

 ## Fundamentals
 For anyone starting out, or simply haven’t read them, these are great books about the foundations of user experience as a discipline.

-- The elements of user experience
+- The elements of user experience by Jesse James Garret
 - Why we love or hate everyday things by Don Norman
 - Don’t make me think by Steve Krug
 - Information architecture (AKA the polar bear book) By Louis Rosenfeld, Peter Morville, and Jorge Arango